ahmedbougacha/dagger/README.md

 X86 is the only currently supported target.

 The Mach-O object file format is the best supported.
-However, except for DYN, there is always a generic fallback, so YMMV with other formats (e.g., ELF).
+Basic ELF is also supported.
+However, except for DYN, there is always a generic fallback, so YMMV with other formats.